 Through the appearance or absence of angiogenesis or deoxygenation, two hallmark indicators of cancer, Seno Medical show that the Imagio OA/US Breast Imaging System will be effective in helping radiologists confirm or rule out malignancy, more so than through traditional diagnostic imaging modalities.
 The new technology does not expose patients to potentially harmful ionizing radiation or contrast agents.

 SenoGram, an AI physician decision support tool is included to aid in interpreting the new images that help radiologists make the transition from ultrasound alone to OA/US Imaging.
 Training and certification is also necessary.
-The system is to be used by trained and qualified healthcare providers to evaluate palpable and non-palpable breast abnormalities in adult patients that have been referred for diagnostic imaging breast work-up following clinical presentation or other imaging exams like screening mammography.
+The system is to be used by trained and qualified healthcare providers to evaluate palpable and non-palpable breast abnormalities in adult patients that have been referred for diagnostic imaging breast work-up following clinical presentation or other imaging exams like screening Mammography Device.

 Tom Umbel, CEO of Seno Medical Instruments, said, “We are thrilled to have reached this milestone and are looking forward to moving our technology platform forward in the U.S. with this FDA approval.
 Our internal team and our faithful investigators and clinical trial sites have worked diligently to bring Imagio to market and improve care for patients and providers with the precise diagnostic capabilities and enhanced decision-making support that our novel OA/US imaging provides.”